Chien-Fu Kuo Lee

 Chien-Fu Kuo Lee (known as Tateo Kakuri in Japan) was a top amateur pitcher from 1988-1992 but did not achieve as much success in the professional ranks.

 Kuo Lee pitched for Taiwan in the 1988 Olympics and 1988 Baseball World Cup.
 In the latter event, he only allowed four hits in 12 innings and was 1-0 with a 2.25 ERA to help Chinese Taipei to a Bronze.
 He struggled in the semifinals, allowing two runs and retiring no one in a 6-3 loss to the USA.
-Kuo Lee was on the Taiwan entry in the 1989 Intercontinental Cup.
+Kuo Lee was on the Taiwan entries in the 1989 Intercontinental Cup and 1990 Goodwill Games.

 He was a workhorse for Taiwan in the 1990 Baseball World Cup, throwing 33 1/3 innings out of their 70 total.
 He went 4-0 with a 3.24 ERA and struck out 24 batters.
 He led the Cup in wins and was second to Min-tae Chung in strikeouts.
 Kuo Lee shut out Canada and beat Team USA despite allowing 7 runs in 7 innings.
 He was named to the Cup All-Star team along with Omar Ajete as the top two pitchers.
 The rest of Taiwan's staff was 0-5 with a 12.27 ERA.
 Kuo Lee was named the MVP despite his team finishing only in 6th place.